 The Gift Tax

 You might additionally be hit with a federal gift tax if you transfer an asset to your child—or to anyone else, for that matter.
-The IRS imposes a tax on gifts exceeding $15,000 per person per year as of 2021.
-You would owe a gift tax on $5,000 if you give your child or other family member an asset valued at $20,000, for example.
+The IRS imposes a tax on gifts exceeding $16,000 per person per year, as of the 2022 tax year.
+You would owe a gift tax on $4,000 if you give your child or other family member an asset valued at $20,000.
 The donor is responsible for paying this tax, not the recipient.

 You can defer this tax to be payable by your estate at the time of your death if you believe that the total value of your estate will fall below that year’s gift and estate tax exemption.
-The exemption is set at $11.7 million for individuals as of 2021, but could potentially drop back significantly in 2026 after the Tax Cuts and Jobs Act (TCJA) expires or sooner, if Congress lowers the exclusion rate.
+The exemption is set at $12.06 million for individuals as of tax year 2022, but could potentially drop back significantly in 2026 after the Tax Cuts and Jobs Act (TCJA) expires, or sooner if Congress lowers the exclusion rate.

 Your Child's Job